Working for Families payments

 At the end of the tax year

 The tax year ends on 31 March each year.
-IRD will send you a personal tax summary (PTS) or a reminder to file an individual tax return (IR3) depending on your circumstances.
+IR will send you an income tax assessment or a reminder to file an individual tax return (IR3) depending on your circumstances.

 You’ll need to confirm: